 An audio story is telling a story through audio.
 When someone speaks or while we listen to some music, our brain starts processing all these sounds to get information and interpret them.
 Understanding the value of sounds and how to use them is something really important.
 Creating stories through sounds helps us not only in learning, but also brings knowledge to the people who listen to the final outcome of the workshop.
-It is about learning the theory and using it in order to transform the information received into knowledge for our participants.
+It is knowledge for our participants.